-In a context of ongoing instability and restrictions on religious freedom, women from religious minority groups, including Christians, risk abduction, sexual harassment and rape.
+In the context of ongoing instability and restrictions on religious freedom, women from religious minority groups, including Christians, risk abduction, sexual harassment, and rape.
 While the rate of instances has dropped dramatically since IS dominated areas of Syria, this can happen both in government-controlled areas and in rebel-held territory.
 Rape is used to shame Christian families and destabilize communities.
 Female converts also face violence from their own families.
-They may face domestic violence or forced marriage to a Muslim, or even be killed to restore the honor of the family.
+They may face domestic violence or be forced to marry a Muslim, or even be killed to restore the honor of the family.

 - Abduction

-- Denied custody of children
+- · Denied custody of children

 - Denied legal ability to marry Christian spouse

-- Economic harassment via work/job/business
+- Economic harassment via work / job / business

-- Enforced religious dress code
+- · Enforced religious dress code

 - Forced divorce

 - Forced marriage

-- Incarceration by family/house arrest
+- Incarceration by family / house arrest

+- Trafficking

 - Violence death

 - Violence physical

+- Violence psychological

 - Violence sexual